-In addition to the conditions from "Academic Probation Level I" students placed on "Final Academic probation" must be enrolled in and complete three letter-graded courses in the next quarter of residence and earn a minimum grade of C- in each of the three courses for the quarter.
-Failure to meet this requirement may result in dismissal from Kalamazoo College.
+In addition to the conditions from "Academic Probation Level I" students placed on "Final Academic probation" must be enrolled in and complete three full-unit, letter-graded courses in the next quarter of residence and earn a grade of at least a C in each course.
+Failure to satisfy the terms of final probation will lead to dismissal from the College.